Visiting the Center

 Tel: 800-MD-SINAI (800-637-4624)

-The Mount Sinai Stroke Support Group meets two Tuesdays each month from 11:15 am until 12:15 pm.
+The Mount Sinai Stroke Support Group meets on Tuesdays from 11:15 am until 12:15 pm.
 To enroll or for additional information, please contact:

 Mount Sinai Rehabilitation Center